Loading...

 Do I need a Residential Property Risk Assessment?

-This assessment also meets the requirements of The Homes (Fitness for Human Habitation) Act 2018, and it makes sure the property complies with the criteria detailed in the legislation, including the prevention and the management of risks.
+This assessment also meets the requirements of The Homes (Fitness for Human Habitation) Act 2018, and it makes sure the property complies with the criteria detailed in the legislation, including the prevention and management of risks.
 It is valid for three years, although it must be renewed at the start of every tenancy to make sure tenants are safe and landlords are covered.

 Quotation Mark Quotation Mark

-Tom C. Happy Tenant
+Mark A. Happy Tenant

-Matias J. Happy Tenant
+Mario S. Happy Tenant

-Ahmed O. Happy Landlord
+Atinsola B. Happy Landlord

-Zoe R. Happy Tenant
+Patricia R. Happy Tenant